diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.model/README.txt

 	* kermeta_java.ecore : a version of the model to generate java classes

 2) Generate java code using emf
-	a) create kermeta.genmodel in build/ecore using eclipse wizard by loading kermeta_java.ecore
+	a) create kermeta.genmodel in build/ecore using eclipse wizard by loading kermeta_java.ecore (the wizard name is EMF modeling framework/EMF models)
 	b) set the 'Model Directory' of  kermeta.genmodel to '/fr.irisa.triskell.kermeta.model/src/java' (in Properties tab)
 	c) set the Kermeta package 'Base Package' to 'fr.irisa.triskell' (in Properties tab)
 	d) 'Generate model code' from  kermeta.genmodel